james-gates-0212/chatgpt-abc/README.md

 # ChatGPT-ABC

 Howdy!
-ChatGPT is a real fancy app that brings together the mighty ChatGPT and DALL.E.
+ChatGPT-ABC is a real fancy app that brings together the mighty ChatGPT and DALL.E.
 This here app gives y'all the flexibility to switch between different versions of ChatGPT.
-Now, one of the real standout features of ChatGPT is its ability to save them chat conversations right to your local storage.
+Now, one of the real standout features of ChatGPT-ABC is its ability to save them chat conversations right to your local storage.
 Ain't that just dandy?
 If ya have any more questions or need help, just holler!

 **Give it a ⭐ if you liked it 😜**